elicia4/linux_notes/README.md

 ![Linux Penguin Logo](img/penguin.png)

-A collection of notes on various practical Linux things that I think are worth remembering.
+A collection of notes on various practical Linux things (mostly commands) that I think are worth remembering.

 I take notes on videos, books, forum posts and so on.